 Most of the oil catch cans on the market do not ‘catch’ the oil.
 Instead, they are usually empty cans with tubes, collecting liquid oil from naturally cooled oil gas.
 People put steel wool into the cans to make the oil collection more effective.
 But that’s not good enough.
 You need the Mishimoto Baffled Oil Catch Can if you want to catch oil the right way.

-The 50 micron bronze filter inside the Mishimoto Baffled Oil Catch can will separate the oil gas from the air, leaving nothing but clean air to pass through to the intake.
-Internal baffle ensure the oil sinks to the bottom of the can.
+The 50-micron bronze filter inside the Mishimoto Baffled Oil Catch can separate the oil gas from the air, leaving nothing but clean air to pass through to the intake.
+Internal baffle ensures the oil sinks to the bottom of the can.
 It sounds simple but works great.
-The oil it collected is far more than we expected.
+The oil is collected is far more than we expected.

 When you are looking for the best oil catch can, you usually find them very good but too expensive or very cheap but nearly useless.
 Now we have a balanced choice – Auto Dynasty.